Nested Catalan tables and a recurrence relation in noncommutative quantum field theory

 This completes the proof.
-Bijectivity between Catalan tables and contributing terms to $(N'{<}N)$-point functions is essential: Assuming the above construction [\RNum{1}]--[\RNum{3}] missed Catalan subtables $T_{l}, T_{N/2-l}$, then their composition $T_{l} \smalllozenge T_{N/2-l}$ would be a new Catalan table of length $N/2$.
-However, all Catalan tables of length $N/2$ are considered.
+Bijectivity between nested Catalan tables and contributing terms to $(N'{<}N)$-point functions is essential: Assuming the above construction in {\bf Cases I--III} missed nested Catalan subtables $T_{l}, T_{N/2-l}$, then their composition $T_{l} \smalllozenge T_{N/2-l}$ would be a new nested Catalan table of length $N/2$.
+However, all nested Catalan tables of length $N/2$ are considered.
 Similarly for $T_{l'} \smallblacklozenge T_{N/2-l'}$. \end{proof}

-This theorem shows that there is a one-to-one correspondence between Catalan tables and the diagrams/terms in $G^{(N)}_{b_{0}\ldots,b_{N-1}}$ with designated node $b_{0}$.
-The choice of designated node does not influence $G^{(N)}$, but it does alter its expansion.
+This theorem shows that there is a one-to-one correspondence between nested Catalan tables and the diagrams/terms in $G^{(0)}_{b_{0}\ldots b_{N-1}}$ with designated node $b_{0}$.
+The choice of designated node does not influence $G^{(0)}_{b_{0}\ldots b_{N-1}}$, but it does alter its expansion.